AsaTirsen/weather/README.md

 Don't forget to att your .env to .gitignore

+#### Update your config/page.php
+The module uses a very basic page layout anax/v2/layout/default.
+This can be changed in config/page.php to anax/v2/layout/dbwebb_se.

 #### Update your navigation:
 Add IP and Weather to your navbar via config/navbar/header.php and via config/navbar/responsive.php